rocket1/norain-web/README.md

-A web interface ofr the 'norain' API.
+A web interface for the 'norain' API.

 This interface will allow a user to enter any location and find cities that have Sunny weather within some radius.